ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part03.md

 ```

 - Now we need to deploy an `ingress route` which forms part of the [CRDs](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/) that where installed with Traefik
-- CRDs are custom resources created in our Kubernetes cluster that add additional magic to our Kubernetes cluster
+- CRDs are custom resources created in our Kubernetes cluster that add additional magic
-- Kubectl show me all CRDs
+- Kubectl show me all CRDs for Traefik

 ```
 kubectl get crds | grep traefik